OdinZD/RWA-Project-1/README.md

 Project uses Flask-RESTPlus framework
 Structured with MVC pattern
 - model, controller, service and util
-REST API has authentication and authorization with decorators
+- REST API has authentication and authorization with decorators, JWT
-- JWT
-Administrators privileges
-- Can see all the users and which user posted what ticket.
+- Administrators privileges, Can see all the users and which user posted what ticket.
-Database is SQLite
+- Database is SQLite

 ## Installation